 We closed the day and the trip by taking in the classic down home entertainment of the area – The Dolly Parton’s Stampede.
 So.
 Much.
 Fun.
 Think Medieval Times meets down-home country.
 Dolly Parton’s Dixie Stampede combines down-home food with down-home fun, featuring horse riding, music, and more.
 It’s the most fun you’ll have in the area.

-My fellow attendees and I were captivated from the first moment to the last.
+I was captivated from the first moment to the last.
 It’s definitely easy to understand why Dolly Parton’s Stampede gets top billing in the Pigeon Forge Area.

 Great Smoky Mountains National Park